TBD54566975/tbdex/protocol/README.md

   "expiryTime": "2023-04-14T12:12:12Z",
   "totalFee": 1.00,
   "amount": 0.000383,
-  "paymentPresentationRequest": { /* Payin and payout instrument presentation requests in one */ }
+  "paymentPresentationRequestJwt": "/* Payin and payout instrument presentation requests in one, in JWT string format */" }
-}

 ```